 For those who enjoy watching reality TV, chances are you appreciate it because of how entertaining the arguments can be.
 Whether staged or genuine, audience views go up the more contestants fight with each other.
 The same principle applies to books.
 Most genres operate within the premise that the "good guys are fighting the bad guys".
 But the protagonists can also fight, or at least disagree, amongst themselves.
 So can the villains.
 Disagreements are efficient ways to create tension because they drive the story forward and make the reader want to know how things will play out.
 One of the best things to remember when planning a story is what a character wants and it will be achieved.
 Based on the protagonist's personal desires, they may ally with one character and become at odds with others.
 When you know what each character wants, it's easier to see how they interact with other personas.
 For example, a character who believes pineapple belongs on pizza might disagree with someone else who believes fruit has no place on pizza.
 Disagreements also make the characters and story more relatable because we've all had arguments with other people.
 Essentially, the more reality you put into your world, even when you're writing fiction, the more you draw readers in.
 You might be thinking, does a character need to win the argument?
 In most cases, no. Nobody needs to be right and nobody needs to be wrong.
 Furthermore, the argument doesn't even have to be that relevant to the story.
 What is crucial is that it feels important to your character at that moment.

 Play with the Idea of Plot Twists

-So take a look at some books on your shelf and see how they incorporate tension into the story.
-Do they use any of the techniques mentioned above?
+So take a look at some books on your shelf and see how they use tension.
+Do you notice any of the techniques mentioned above?
 Do they use something entirely different?
 The more you intentionally try to fill your writing with tension, the more likely you will draw readers in and keep them reading until the very last page.

 Liked this blog post??
 You might also enjoy...